 Brain Tumor Program: Research and Clinical Trials

-UCI Health brain and tumor experts are actively involved in the latest research in diagnosing and treating brain tumors.
-Our physicians are exploring ways to remove tumors using the least invasive methods possible while minimizing side effects and ensuring a better quality of life.
+Our specialists are actively involved in the latest research in the diagnosis and treatment of brain tumors.
+Our clinicians also are at the forefront of innovations in removing tumors using the least invasive methods possible while minimizing side effects and ensuring each patient better quality of life.

 Leading brain tumor research and clinical trials

 If you are still experiencing symptoms or a tumor comes back after treatment, you may benefit from a clinical trial.
 Clinical trials are carefully planned studies that explore whether a new treatment will be effective.
-Participating in clinical trials allows you to receive leading-edge treatments years before they are available to patients at other hospitals.
+Participating in clinical trials allows you to receive leading-edge treatments years before they are widely available to patients elsewhere.

-Our brain tumor research and clinical trials give you access to:
+Our brain tumor research efforts and our clinical trials give you access to:

-- New treatments: Our brain tumor experts lead and participate in trials for many promising new treatments, including new medications and technologies.
-See a list of open trials for brain tumors ›
+- New treatments: Our brain tumor experts lead and participate in clinical trials for many promising new treatments, including new medications and technologies.
+Search for open brain tumor trials ›

 - Expertise: Our nationally recognized brain tumor experts represent the best and brightest in their field.
 Our depth of expertise helps us select from the broad range of trials available to determine which is most effective for the tumor and your individual needs.
 Meet our team ›